 Interior painting costs more for a kitchen than painting a regular room because of the need to cover cabinets, remove appliances, and remove outlet covers.
 The walls will probably need to be primed and then painted with a semi-gloss to make the paint last well in such a high-traffic area.
 Expect painting costs to be around $800 to $1,500 depending on how much wall space is visible.

 Building permits cost $500 to $1,500 on average.
 Permits are required if you move walls, or if you install new electrical wiring, plumbing, or mechanical systems.
 Your contractor should take care of this for you, and all necessary permits should be filed and approved before any work begins.
-Permits range from $100–$900.